mathLab/deal2lkit/README.md

 The library can then be compiled by running

+	mkdir build
-	cd ans-ifem
+	cd build
-	cmake -DDEAL_II_DIR=/path/to/deal.II .
+	cmake -DDEAL_II_DIR=/path/to/deal.II ..
 	make

+You can modify the resulting `CMakeCache.txt` to set a different installation path, or you can call cmake with the additional option `-DCMAKE_INSTALL_PREFIX=/path/to/install/dir`.

 3. Running instructions:
 ========================

-Once the program has been compiled, it can be run by typing
+Once the library has been compiled, you can link it in your own deal.II codes by using the provided example `CMakeLists-small.txt` or `CMakeLists-big.txt` in the directory `utilities`.

-	./ifem

-or

-	./ifem parameters.prm

-in the directory ans-ifem.
-The program uses parameter files to set its runtime variables.
-The file

-	immersed_fem.prm

-is an example of such files, and it is the default one used if none is specified at run time.
-If the specified file does not exists, the program will attempt to create one with default values for you.
-The directory

-	prms/

-contains all parameter files used to produce the results presented in the paper.

 4. Extensive documentation:
 ===========================